 Almost all opportunities in life will cost us something, and college is no exception.
 Most people go to college because it seems like the right thing to do, or it is expected of them.
-But pursing a college degree can potentially sharpen their intellect while simultaneously provide opportunities to network, increase skill base, and so forth.
-Essentially, people should attend in college because it will increase the number of job opportunities in their future.
+But pursuing a college degree can potentially sharpen their intellect while simultaneously providing opportunities to network, increase skill base, and so forth.
+Essentially, people should attend college because it will increase the number of job opportunities in their future.

 That being said, the cost of attending university is rising dramatically.
 With the way the economy has been for the past few years, finding jobs is increasingly difficult and demands more of those wishing to enter the workforce.
 Getting your degree can be the difference between a career and unemployment, but how can you save enough to go to college in the first place?

 Generally speaking, you want to start early with saving up.
 If you are a parent who wants to put their child through university, start saving as soon as you can.
 Put aside a certain amount for a number of years and add a little bit to it every day.
 You may even want to talk with your bank about how to protect this college fund as time goes on.
 Putting money away in the bank under special protection, like in a certificate of deposit (CD) can allow the money to not only remain untouched but also accumulate interest.
 For those who are employed already, sometimes businesses will help put you through school.
 While the cost of university is rising, you do not have to attend one of the big name colleges.
 You could very easily enroll in a community college and get an associate’s degree, which can be much easier to afford and just as useful.